 Keep it in mind that every minor detail hasn’t to be written on the proposal as the subject of the research could possibly be slightly deviated during the course of your research.
 Its basic purpose is to give you a rough sketch of directions along with the affordable deadlines.

 Be vigilant in your decision:

 Be prudent while deciding the proposal.
-Asses topic carefully from viewpoint of all parameters.
-It should lie in the domain of your field of study and it should encompass the core courses you have chosen.
+Asses topic carefully from the viewpoint of all parameters.
+It should lie in the domain of your field of study, and it should encompass the core courses you have chosen.
 It should be narrow enough to be completed within the time limit you have been given with.

 Put on a brave front:

 Try not to panic that you are not totally sure of your hypothesis going to work.
 With the aid of your supervisor, you will have the ability to adjust the direction of your research as you will continue to work on it.
 In spite of the fact, at this point, you ought to have an idea of the potential of your research, and what conclusion will be drawn from it.
 Brainstorm, hit on an idea take a writing pad, sit on the chair and start writing the first draft of your dissertation proposal.